 Recordings of previous lectures can be viewed on our Matariki YouTube channel:

 The Matariki Executive recently voted to build on this concept by developing a more regular series of lectures; with several presentations being delivered over a shorter period of time attached to the same broad theme.
 Where possible, each series will be made up of at least three individual lectures given by Faculty members from a minimum of two different partner institutions.
 Due to travel restrictions relating to the Covid-19 pandemic, lectures will currently have to be in virtual format, but it is hoped that an in-person format will eventually return.
-The first series on Human Evolution is currently being planned and more details will be shared very soon!
+The first (virtual) series on Human Evolution took place on Tuesday 16th March 2021: